-Figure 4.3 Average annual natural gas usage (measured in therms) by end use and utility for households who use gas as the primary fuel for major end uses.
+Figure 4.3 Average annual natural gas usage (measured in therms) by end use and by utility for households who use gas as the primary fuel for major end uses.
 Source: DNV GL Energy Insights (2021).
-2019 California Residential Appliance Saturation Study (RASS).
+2019 California Residential Appliance Saturation Study (RASS).9

 Figure 4.4 presents residential fuel-use breakdowns for space and water heating end uses in terms of the number of utility accounts in the San Diego region.
-Data for this analysis come from the 2019 RASS study.
-As shown in Figure 4.4, natural gas dominates both space and water heating, more so for water heating (about 83 percent) than for space heating (about 69 percent).
+Data for this analysis are based on the 2019 RASS study.
+As shown in Figure 4.4, natural gas is the dominant fuel for both space and water heating, while its share for water heating (about 83 percent) is more dominant than for space heating (about 69 percent).
 Approximately 28 percent of total households use electric space heating, while electric water heating is used less than half as much: about 12 percent.